sesmi123/new-tab-chrome-extension/README.md

 # new-tab-chrome-extension
-A Chrome extension that will customize the look and functionality of each new tab you open in Chrome.
+A Chrome extension that will customize the look and feel of each new tab you open in Chrome.

 ![Customized tab](./screenshot.PNG)